 Sentencing and Penalties for Killing a Police Work Dog or a Police Work Horse

 Under New York Penal Law 195.06-a, the charge of Killing a Police Work Dog or Police Work Horse is a Class “E” Non-violent Felony.
 As such, this charge is punishable by any of the following sentences:

 - Jail time of up to 1 1/3 – 4 years;

 - Determinate jail term of 1 year or less;

 - Split Sentence (up to 6 months jail, with the rest of the time on probation);

 - Conditional discharge (no jail time, no probation, not completion of some conditions as part of the sentence – i.e. staying out of trouble, completion of a program, doing some community service).

 Contact Top Rated New York City Criminal Defense Attorneys

 If you or a loved one have been arrested and charged with Injuring or Killing a Police Animal, a Police Work Dog, or a Police Work Horse, you need top rated New York City Defense Attorneys to handle your case.
-Contact us today to schedule your initial consultation.
+Please call us at 212-729-9494 or contact us today to schedule your initial consultation.